replicatedhq/replicated-field-labs/labs/lab10-demo/README.md

     in a browser.
 If you have [configured /etc/hosts](../../doc/01-architecture.md#terraform), you can access it at [https://lab10-demo:8800](https://lab10-demo:8800).

-    The password to your instance UI will be provided as part of the lab, or you can reset by SSHing the node and running

-    ```shell
-    kubectl kots reset-password -n default
-    ```

 1. Click **Continue to Setup** in the browser to navigate to the secure admin console.

    ![kots-tls-wanring](img/kots-tls-warning.png)